-The approval of new or already developed methodologies is detailed in the document Procedures of the Voluntary Circular Economy Programme.
+The approval of new or already developed methodologies is detailed in the document Procedures of the Voluntary Programme on Circular Economy.

 6.12.3 Comments on projects

 To receive requests, claims, complaints, or requests (anonymous or from an identified source) on the PCEM registered in the VPCE, a permanent space has been set up at www.cercarbono.com.